 This is an easy paper roll frog craft made using our favourite “squash and cut” technique.
 Printable shape template included.

-The good thing about this frog craft is that you get to recycle (or upcycle) at the same time, and the finished paper roll frog makes a cute DIY toy that kids will love to include in their imaginary play games.
+The good thing about this frog craft is that you get to recycle at the same time, and the finished paper roll frog makes a cute DIY toy that kids will love to include in their imaginary play games.

 I’m addicted to coming up with new squash and cut paper roll creations.
 It really is an easy, fun and almost magical way to create an animal from a paper roll.
-It’s the same technique I’ve used to make our paper roll dinosaurs, fish, and last week’s black cats.
+It’s the same technique I’ve used to make our paper roll dinosaurs, fish, and black cats.

-Here is how you can make a frog…
+Here is how to make a frog…